IST 597: Foundations of Deep Learning

 develop and use deep learning methods.

 Schedule (syllabus): This schedule is subject to change.
 Please check it

-on a regular basis for
+on a regular basis for assignments.

-handouts.
-It is the student's responsibility to download that
+responsibility to download that material.

-Course Materials and References: Course materials can
+Materials and References: Course materials can

 be found here.
 There will also be links on the schedule.